 Essentially, iPhone users can receive customer support and after sales services from countries where Apple has an established market presence.
 Remember that Apple has an expansive global market reach.
 This is one of the primary reasons why iPhone is better than Android phone.
 After all, it is only practical for customers to have easy access to support and after sales services, especially if they bought a product with a premium price tag.

-2. Updates and upgrades: Similar with after sales support, regular firmware and operating system updates or upgrades is another advantage of iPhone over Android phones.
+2. Updates and upgrades: Similar to after sales support, regular firmware and operating system updates or upgrades is another advantage of iPhone over Android phones.
 Although the Android operating system gets regular overhauls and iterations, these updates and upgrades do not reach all Android phones due to constraints from manufacturers and network carriers.

 Android phones from small and emergent manufacturers usually do not receive any updates and upgrades at all.
 Meanwhile, phones from manufacturers such as Samsung and Sony usually receive late updates and upgrades.
 Companies need to tweak the newly released Android OS for software and hardware optimization purposes.
 Some carriers also add their tweaks before releasing the final update to their network subscribers.
 But even phones from prominent manufacturers are only eligible for updates and upgrades for a maximum of two years.
 Older generation phones are often disregarded.